JetBrains/rider-efcore/README.md

 It will build both frontend and backend parts.

-To run JetBrains Rider with plugin:
+Or to run JetBrains Rider with plugin:

-`./gradlew runIde`
+`./gradlew runIde` - runs a Rider instance with plugin attached to it

 ### Contributing